timescale/promscale/docs/multi_tenancy.md

 ## Querying multi-tenant data

 Since data from any tenant is kept with a `__tenant__` label key, it can be used to query any tenant data.
-Please note only those tenants are allowed in the query, that is authorized under `-multi-tenancy-valid-tenants` flag.
+Please note only those tenants are allowed in the query that is authorized under `-multi-tenancy-valid-tenants` flag.
 Moreover, data without a tenant label can be queried only if `-multi-tenancy-allow-non-tenants` is applied.

 If a query aims to be evaluated across multiple tenants (say tenant-A and tenant-B), it can be done